Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Introduction

 Co-doping and intentional defect engineering of the ETL/HTL and of the perovskite absorber is essential for high-PCE and stable PSCs \cite{CAO2022420}.
 Usually, depending also on the synthesis route, these thin films already have a significant amount of unintentional point defects which tune the $p$/$n$ type character \cite{C5CC05205J,Srivastava2023,Euvrard2021} and may further facilitate ion migration.
-This is why, an optimal amount of point-defects can ensure the proper band offsets at the interfaces, while preserving the ion-blocker quality.
+This is why an optimal amount of point-defects can ensure the proper band offsets at the interfaces, while preserving the ion-blocker quality.
 A larger amount of defects is typically found in and around the interface regions \cite{CHOUHAN2018150}, as the lattice mismatch between the two materials triggers more defects.

-The electronic properties of the two active interfaces, ETL-PRV and PRV-HTL, have been investigated by {\it ab initio} calculations using density functional theory (DFT).
-Initially, the studies were mostly focused on the TiO$_2$-MAPI (methylammonium lead iodide) interface, analyzing the band-alignment and the influence of chlorine-iodine proportion \cite{doi:10.1021/jz501127k,doi:10.1021/jz501869f,C5CP05466D}, taking into account different possible terminations of the two material slabs \cite{Geng2016}, stability and charge separation \cite{YANG2018394}.
-Subsequently, searching for higher mobility ETLs, two other candidate materials were investigated, ZnO \cite{NICOLAEV2016202,Si2017} and SnO$_2$ \cite{Sultana2019}.
-More recently, crystalline inorganic HTLs like Cu$_2$O have gained importance and {\it ab initio} studies revealed the importance of vacancies to reduce the trap states at the interface \cite{doi:10.1021/acsami.0c11187}.
+The electronic properties of the two active interfaces, ETL-PRV and PRV-HTL, as ideal systems, have been investigated by {\it ab initio} calculations using density functional theory (DFT).
+Initially, the studies were mostly focused on the TiO$_2$-MAPI (methylammonium lead iodide) interface, analyzing the band-alignment and the influence of chlorine-iodine proportion \cite{doi:10.1021/jz501127k,doi:10.1021/jz501869f,C5CP05466D}, taking into account different possible terminations of the two material slabs \cite{Geng2016}, stability and charge separation \cite{YANG2018394,doi:10.1021/acs.jpclett.3c03536}.
+Subsequently, searching for higher mobility ETLs, two other candidate materials were investigated, ZnO \cite{NICOLAEV2016202,Si2017} and SnO$_2$ \cite{Sultana2019}, while other configurations, based on nanostructured TiO2/BaTiO3 electron transport bilayers were proposed \cite{MOHAMMADI2025118454}.
+At the same time, crystalline inorganic HTLs like Cu$_2$O have gained importance and {\it ab initio} studies revealed the importance of vacancies to reduce the trap states at the interface \cite{doi:10.1021/acsami.0c11187}.
 An overview of {\it ab initio} studies on perovskite materials and interfaces is found in Ref.\ \cite{MITRAN2023153}.
-However, due to the computational complexity mostly ideal interfaces were considered.
+However, due to the computational complexity, mostly ideal interfaces were considered.